 CBT may also involve cognitive restructuring techniques, which help to gradually alter negative thoughts and attitudes you may have, especially around social situations and being in open spaces.

-Benefits of online therapy for agoraphobia
+Benefits of Online Therapy for Agoraphobia

 People with agoraphobia sometimes have a very specific problem.
 Patients might experience panic and fear while in open spaces or crowded places, or on public transport, possibly leading to a full-on panic attack.
 Those with severe symptoms might not even be able to leave their own home for fear of panic attacks.